March 10, 2026 2 min read 6 Comments

 Comments will be approved before showing up.

-Discover the elegance of spring with our FrenchGardenHouse Spring Vegetable Tart with Gruyère.
-Crisp asparagus, tender spinach, and sweet leeks are baked in a buttery, golden crust with a silky Gruyère custard—an effortless centerpiece for any seasonal meal.
+Make my FrenchGardenHouse Spring Vegetable Tart with Gruyère.
+Crisp asparagus, tender spinach, and sweet leeks are baked in a buttery, golden crust.

 March 02, 2026 3 min read 13 Comments

-Celebrate Easter with a yellow and blue spring tablescape that blends soft blooms, elegant porcelain, and refined textures.
-This curated setting captures the joy and renewal of the season, inviting guests to linger and savor every detail of a timeless, sunlit table.
+Celebrate Easter with a yellow and blue spring tablescape that blends soft blooms, elegant porcelain, and refined textures to capture the joy and renewal of the season.